Couple and Family Therapy

 Expectations of Students

-- Applicants should have a strong commitment to learning to do quality research and to building the science of marriage and family therapy.
+- Applicants should have a strong commitment to learning to do quality research and to building the science of couple and family therapy.
 We believe that the field will flourish as a result of the synergism among research, theory, and practice.
 We are looking for students who want to move the field forward through doing research that evaluates intervention strategies and tests theories, and whose own clinical work will be guided by scientific knowledge.

 - All doctoral students in the Department of Rehabilitation and Counselor Education receive a comprehensive education in statistics and research methodology.
 In addition, in the CFT program, students will have the opportunity to participate in faculty research, to teach at the college level, and to hone their clinical and supervisory skills.
 Our goal is to prepare doctoral students for university faculty positions or other research oriented careers.
 If your goal is to become part of the next generation of researchers for the CFT/MFT field, fully-trained clinicians who are prepared to conduct research on the vexing clinical problems facing individuals, couples, and families today; then we encourage you to apply to our program.